Vacuity/rudi-core/README.md

 ##<a name="placeholders"/>Placeholders

 EventHandlers describe responses that are triggered by an event.
 The handler's hyperdata is a template that may contain placeholders.
 These placeholders are swapped for their values just before the event is dispatched to the `via:notify`.
 The `${number}` placeholder, where "number" is an integer value, is reserved and is swapped for the groups captured by the event.
 The placeholders `${id}`, `${key}`, `${url}`, and `${token}` are also reserved and are swapped for the config values associated with the `via:config` API identity string.
 The API configuration settings are located in the settings.ini file.
-The `${channel}` tag is replaced for the event's IRI.
+The `${channel}` tag is replaced for the event or response IRI, depending on the context.

 Custom placeholders may be used, and are swapped by custom TemplateProcessors, which are [Java Service Providers](https://docs.oracle.com/javase/tutorial/ext/basics/spi.html) that are called to process the EventHandler descriptions just prior to dispatch.